Scale your documentation with schemas, validation, remote sources, and CI/CD pipelines. Perfect for teams that need content governance.

 Lenient Mode (Extra Fields)

-To allow fields not in your schema:
+To allow frontmatter fields not defined in your schema:

 define_collection(